ThomasTolo/Dat250.Lab/DAT250-expass3.md

 [GitHub Repository - DAT250.Lab](https://github.com/ThomasTolo/Dat250.Lab)

 **Pending Issues:**
-- Did not implement the optional microservice/reverse-proxy architecture
+- Did not implement GraphQL, struggled a bit with changing from REST API, could solve this, but do not have enough time to implement it for this week
+-